World's busiest border falls quiet with millions of Mexicans barred from U.S.

-TIJUANA/CIUDAD JUAREZ, Mexico (Reuters) - The world’s busiest land border has fallen quiet as restrictions to contain the coronavirus prevent millions of Mexicans from making daily trips north, including many who work in U.S. businesses.
+TIJUANA/CIUDAD JUAREZ, Mexico, March 31 (Reuters) - The world’s busiest land border has fallen quiet as restrictions to contain the coronavirus prevent millions of Mexicans from making daily trips north, including many who work in U.S. businesses.

 At least 4 million Mexicans residing in cities along the 1,954-mile (3,144-km) border have been hit hard by the restrictions on non-essential travel.
 The measures effectively invalidate visas allowing short crossings into U.S. cities to visit family, get medical care or shop.